nixer-io/nixer-spring-plugin/pwned-check/README.md

 [bloom-tool](https://github.com/nixer-io/nixer-spring-plugin/tree/master/bloom-tool), which allows generating, manipulating and testing Bloom filters.

-As a data source you can use pwned passwords lists available at [haveibeenpwned.com](https://haveibeenpwned.com/Passwords) or similar websites.
+As a data source you can use pwned passwords lists available at [haveibeenpwned.com](https://haveibeenpwned.com/Passwords) or similar websites, or can be obtained from any credentials breach data you have access to.

 For information about transforming the data into Bloom filter please refer to [bloom-tool documentation](https://github.com/nixer-io/nixer-spring-plugin/tree/master/bloom-tool).